 Engine: 3.0L Flat 6

-The ultimate success of the 911R was limited due to the limited production number: only 20 911R’s were built, meaning the car could not be homologated as a GT, only as a prototype. this came as result of the Porsche Sales department not believing such a radical car could be sold in any real numbers.
-A road based car could never compete against pure racing prototypes, but nevertheless there was a famous victory for the 911R to take.
-The 1967 Marathon de la Route was a long distance race which combined the infamous Nordschleife, and the lesser known Sudschleife.
-A gruelling race of attrition, a special 911R fitted with a revolutionary semi automatic gearbox took the victory and generated huge press for the still relatively young Marque.
+The ultimate success of the 911R was limited due to the limited production number: only 20 911R’s were built, meaning the car could not be homologated as a GT, only as a prototype. this came as a result of the Porsche Sales department not believing such a radical car could be sold in any real numbers.
+A road-based car could never compete against pure racing prototypes, but nevertheless, there was a famous victory for the 911R to take.
+The 1967 Marathon de la Route was a long distance race which combined the infamous Nordschleife and the lesser known Sudschleife.
+A grueling race of attrition, a special 911R fitted with a revolutionary semi-automatic gearbox took the victory and generated huge press for the still relatively young Marque.

 This 911R is not an original, but it is very much the closest one can get to the real thing.
 With original cars fetching incredible prices (Not entirely unfounded considering their rarity) many attempts at replicas have been made, the car presented here is one of the finest.
 Built by the highly regarded Andy Boyle of RS-911 Porsche restoration, The car is based upon a 1972 Porsche 911 E. Currently fitted with a 1982

 Viewing by appointment only